aabbdev/exoma/README.md

-# exoma-1b
+# Exoma

-This repository contains the code and data for the exoma-1b project.
+This repository contains the code and data for the exoma project.

-The exoma-1b project is an experiment for the paper "Exponentially Faster Language Modeling" by [Peter Belcak and Roger Wattenhofer](https://arxiv.org/pdf/2311.10770.pdf).

 The code is written in Python and uses the PyTorch library.